Casus-B/Casus-custom-Chatfill-II/README.md

 # Casus-custom-Chatfill-II
-A modified Sillytavern preset.
+A modified, universal, Sillytavern preset.
 All credit to u/eteitaxiv for the spectacular original, which you can find at the link below.
 I'm sharing mine here mostly on the off chance that he might want to incorporate some of what I've done in his next version.

 https://www.reddit.com/r/SillyTavernAI/comments/1tb3d78/chatfill_v2_now_with_revolutionary_switches/

+I have tested the preset, and found it to work very well, with the following models: GLM 4.6/4.7/5.0/5.1, Kimi 2.5, Deepseek 3.1/Terminus/3.2/Chimera/4.0, Gemma 4 26b/31b, Qwen 3.5 (397b), Minimax 2.7.
+Thinking models are recommended, but I've found that even without thinking the output is quite good.

+  (Kimi 2.6 is spotty; it's even much more prone to fall into endless thinking loops than its predecessor.
+You may able to address this by adding a toggle or two that instructs Kimi to skip drafting, to answer after one pass, etc.  Personally I don't think the juice is worth the squeeze, but FWIW I had some luck with such tactics with my old preset.)

 As for what I changed/added: